 Lin’s published works include Theatrical Consciousness: The Actor’s Mind in Russian Modernism (Northwestern University Press, 2025) and (edited and translated) That Third Guy: A Comedy from the Stalinist 1930s with Essays on Theater by Sigizmund Krzhizhanovsky (University of Wisconsin Press, 2018), as well as articles or chapters in Slavic and East European Journal, Modern Drama, Studies in Costume and Performance, The Oxford Research Encyclopedia of Literature, and The Routledge Companion to Performance and Science.

 In parallel to her academic work, Lin does public writing on productivity, feminism, and the role of care in our lives.
-She authors a popular Substack newsletter, The Tending Project, and has a book under contract with Rutgers University Press.
-At OSU she is invested in mentoring students on time management concerns.
+She authors a popular Substack newsletter, The Tending Project, and is completing a popular book titled We Who Tend: Realistic Productivity for Everyone with a Life outside of Work for Rutgers University Press.
+At OSU she is invested in mentoring students on time management and work-life balance concerns.

 Teaching